aparnakhadatkar/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-03-cosmos-lab.md

 ### Task 3 : View and create items

-1. In the Data Explorer page, expand the  **SampleDB**  database and the SampleContainer, and select  **Items**  to see a list of items in the container.
+1. In the Data Explorer page, expand the  **SampleDB**  database and the **SampleContainer**, and select  **Items**  to see a list of items in the container.
 The items represent people, each with a unique id, a firstname, an age, and other properties.

 2. Select any of the items in the list to see a JSON representation of the item data.